 Community Educations and Programs

-Members of the coalition are trained in multiple aspects of evidence-based mental health and suicide prevention education programming.
+Members of the coalition are trained in multiple aspects of evidence-based mental health and suicide prevention education programming, such as QPR – Question, Persuade, Refer and more.
 Courses vary in length and cost.
-Click here to view the Course List (.pdf).
+Contact the coalition for more information.

-Held mid-September each year, PSMC works with the American Foundation for Suicide Prevention to hold its annual Out of the Darkness Walk.
-Average funds raised have totaled over $12,000 per year that goes toward research and local projects and programming.
+Held mid-September each year, PSMC holds its annual Awareness and Remembrance Walk.
+Average funds are used toward education, support and local projects and programming.
 The event includes music, door prizes and raffle.
 Pets and strollers welcome.
 Survivors of suicide loss and supporters are encouraged to come – as teams or as individuals.

 NAMI Northwoods (National Alliance on Mental Illness)